Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 ### RTE_Components.h

-The file `./RTE/RTE_Components.h` is automatically created by the CMSIS Project Manager (during CONVERT).
-For each selected software component it contains `#define` statements required by the component.
+The file `./RTE/RTE_Components.h` is automatically created by the CMSIS Project Manager (during `convert`).
+For each selected software component, it contains `#define` statements required by the component.
 These statements are defined in the `*.PDSC` file for that component.
 The following example shows a sample content of a RTE_Components.h file:

 ```c
 /* Auto generated Run-Time-Environment Component Configuration File *** Do not modify ! *** */